The Blind Men and the Elephant

 Libération (3 June 1981)

 I originally issued “The Blind Men and the Elephant” as a huge poster in 1975, and I later included the above augmented selection as an appendix in the original edition of the Situationist International Anthology (1981).
-I have not bothered to update it since that time, but I have continued to include this same 1981 version in the revised and expanded edition of the SI Anthology (2006).
-Over the decades the quantity of responses has continually increased, but the main types of misunderstandings and falsifications remain much the same.
-In addition to more than fifty books and thousands of printed articles and reviews, Google currently shows more than 12,000,000 online results for “situationist” and over 8,000,000 for “Guy Debord.”
-Most of the recent reactions are as laughably clueless as the earlier ones.
-In certain regards, however, the general level of comprehension has improved (particularly among those engaged in radical practices), because the society’s increasingly evident spectacularization has made some of the situationists’ insights more clear and undeniable.
+I haven’t bothered to update it since that time, but I have continued to include this same 1981 version in all the subsequent editions of the Anthology.
+Over the decades the quantity of reactions has continually increased, but the main types of misunderstandings and falsifications remain much the same.
+In addition to the nearly one hundred books about the SI or Debord and the thousands of printed articles and reviews, Google currently shows more than seven million online results for “situationist” and over five million for “Guy Debord.”
+Most of the later reactions are as laughably clueless as the earlier ones.
+In certain regards, however, the general level of comprehension has improved (particularly among those engaged in radical practices) because the society’s increasingly evident spectacularization has made some of the situationists’ insights more clear and undeniable.

 No copyright.